openshift-labs/learn-katacoda/middleware/middleware-kogito/dmn/03-deploy-on-openshift.md

 ## Deploy to OpenShift

+First, we need to compile and package our application.
+We will compile our application as a Kogito Quarkus application running on OpenJDK / JVM mode:

+`mvn clean package`{{execute T1}}

-First, create a new _binary_ build within OpenShift:
+Next, create a new _binary_ build within OpenShift:

 `oc new-build quay.io/quarkus/ubi-quarkus-native-binary-s2i:19.3.1 --binary --name=airmiles-service -l app=airmiles-service`{{execute T1}}